Diary of symptoms

 A symptom diary can also help you remember what's happened since your last appointment, and keep a record that you can show to your neurologist or MS nurse when you next see them.
 You could dedicate a notebook or diary to tracking your MS symptoms, perhaps a 'week-to-view' format so you have enough space for notes.
 Keep this with all your correspondence from your MS team, or print out a ready-made form and fill it in each week.
 Some free printable symptom diary examples can be found online.
 Although they may not be specific for MS, they offer a useful starting point.

-There are several different mobile apps which are designed for people with MS. Many of them incorporate a symptom diary and may also include reminders for taking medication, recording injection sites, and logging the contact details for your MS team.
-Some can be synchronised with your Fitbit or the weather to help with plotting trends in your MS.
+You may find mobile apps designed specifically for people with MS. They usually incorporate a symptom diary and may also include reminders for taking medication, recording injection sites, and logging the contact details for your MS team.
+Sometimes apps can be synchronised with health trackers on smart devices, or even the weather, to help with plotting trends in your MS.

 Useful information to keep in your symptom diary